larsenv/TiVoRPCPlus/README.md

 You must turn Network Remote Control on your TiVo in order to use rich presence.

-Thanks to dwilliamsuk for the original TiVoRPC app.
+Thanks to dwilliamsuk for the original TiVoRPC app